zio/zio/docs/datatypes/contextual/zservicebuilder.md

 `ZServiceBuilder`s can be composed together horizontally or vertically:

 1. **Horizontal Composition** — They can be composed together horizontally with the `++` operator.
-When we compose two sets of dependencies horizontally, the new service builder requires all the services that both of them require and produces all services that both of them produce.
-Horizontal composition is a way of composing two sets of dependencies side-by-side.
-It is useful when we combine two sets of dependencies that they don't have any relationship with each other.
+When we compose service builders horizontally, the new service builder requires all the services that both of them require and produces all services that both of them produce.
+Horizontal composition is a way of composing two service builders side-by-side.
+It is useful when we combine two service builders that they don't have any relationship with each other.

 2. **Vertical Composition** — If we have a service builder that requires `A` and produces `B`, we can compose this with another service builder that requires `B` and produces `C`; this composition produces a service builder that requires `A` and produces `C`.
 The feed operator, `>>>`, stack them on top of each other by using vertical composition.
 This sort of composition is like _function composition_, feeding an output of one service builder to an input of another.